 Internships and research opportunities are available at UEPI and at our community partner sites during the school year and over the summer.
 Students should contact the program staff directly for application information.

-Applications for the Fall 2014 Public Health Internship will be accepted beginning September 1, 2014.
+Applications for the Summer 2016 Public Health Internship will be accepted beginning January 23, 2017.

 Public Health interns will work with organizational staff on a variety of community health projects including diabetes health education, nutrition and physical activity, planning health screenings and researching/linking community members to health and social service resources.
 Our partner organizations include: